pawp5/pawp5/README.md

-- 👋 Hi, I’m @pawp5
+- 👋 Hi, I’m Henschel
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development and ML
-- 🌱 I’m currently learning OOP(Python)
+- 🌱 I’m currently learning DSA
-- 💞️ I’m looking to collaborate on fun projects
+- 💞️ I’m looking to have a fun, collaborate and meet amazing people while working on fun projects

 <!---
 pawp5/pawp5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.